 The title “chaos coordinator” is not just a phrase people put on shirts.
-Instead, it’s a job promotion that comes from having little humans tearing through our house.
-Kids that still think jumping from couch to couch is an acceptable form of exercise while stripped down to undies with kitchen tools in their hands.
+Instead, it’s a job promotion from having little humans tearing through our house.
+Kids still think jumping from couch to couch is an acceptable form of exercise while stripped down to undies with kitchen tools in their hands.
 And it’s enough to send even the most even-keeled mama to a state of madness sometimes.
-As moms, we know the craziness is a part of our life.
-What many of us don’t know is how to stay calm in the middle of the chaos.
+As moms, we know that craziness is a part of our life.
+However, many of us don’t know how to stay calm during the chaos.
 Is it even possible?

 Sometimes we need light and quiet for five minutes.
-If you need calm, give yourself a mental break while the kids are playing.
-Sit on your front porch and give yourself five minutes to drink your water or sip your coffee and stay off your phone!
+If you need calm, give yourself a mental break while the kids play.
+Sit on your front porch and give yourself five minutes to drink water or sip your coffee, and stay off your phone!
 Let your mind wander and roam and reset without filling it with more things to think about.
 Often we stress because we continue to add more chaos that isn’t necessary.

 If you can tell you are losing it, create a way for the kids to exert energy productively.
-Take them on a walk or send them to the backyard.
+Take them on a walk or send them to the backyard for some outdoor games for kids.
 Set up a game of hopscotch inside.
-Often children will calm down after exerting energy, but instead of letting them exert the energy, we try and make them stop.
+Often children will calm down after exerting energy, but instead of letting them exert it, we try to make them stop.
 One of my favorite tips is to create a space for them to be crazy.
 Then after that’s done, set up a downtime for them.
 This allows them to enjoy resting and gives you a chance to reset too.

 Our minds need to have a release for our adult tension to stay calm in kid tension.
-If you are not creating a time to exercise your body and are feeling stressed with kids, now is the time!
-It not only allows you to burn off agitation and stress but also gets your endorphins and energy up too.
-A stressed mom will do better in the chaos when she’s moving too.
+If you are not creating a time to exercise your body and feel stressed with kids, now is the time!
+It allows you to burn off agitation and stress and gets your endorphins and energy up.
+A stressed mom will do better in the chaos when moving too.
 I kid you not.
 If you need to hire a sitter to go on a long walk, it might be worth your money on a particularly chaotic day.

 If your children can’t button their pants, they probably can’t control their energy all day.
 They can’t stop themselves from crying over the wrong color sippy cup or running to see the trash truck out the window.
 This is normal behavior for young kids!
 Try to remind yourself that your crazy kiddo is acting normally and that he may not be able to control his actions.
 Try to give him (and yourself) a lot of grace.
 In all likelihood, he will grow out of constant frenetic behavior before you know it.

 Music can alter our mood.
 And our children’s mood.
-So use it because there is also science behind this too!
-When you listen to music you love, dopamine is released.
+So use it because there is science behind this too!1 When you listen to music you love, dopamine is released.
 This is one of my favorite tricks for chaos calming.
 I will turn on music that I love to boost myself.
 OR turn on my children’s favorite music from the latest Disney movie.
-It seems to always turn a frown upside down and keep chaos at bay.
+It seems to always turn a frown upside down and keeps chaos at bay.

-Staying calm in the midst of kid chaos is not an easy feat.
+Staying calm amid kid chaos is not an easy feat.
 But as moms, we are the first and most important role model for our young kids.
-The way we manage our stress will often become the way our kids manage their own.
-Implementing these calming techniques early and often will not only help you stay calm, but it may also help your child find his or her own calm.
+How we manage our stress will often become how our kids manage their own.
+Implementing these calming techniques early and often will not only help you stay calm, but it may also help your child find their calm.
 Good luck, fellow chaos coordinators!